italia/design-jekyll-theme/README.md

 `bundle install`

-Then, build the site and make it available on a local server with:
+You can build the site and make it available on a local server with:

-`bundle exec jekyll serve`
+`bundle exec jekyll serve --config _config.yml,_config_dev.yml`

-The website will be available on http://localhost:4000.
+### Notes

+You can run the server just with `bundle exec jekyll serve`: the webiste will be available on http://localhost:4000/design-jeyll-theme.
+This is the default settings to allow usage with GitHub pages.

+The aforementioned addition of `_config_dev.yml` is needed to run the server on http://localhost:4000 without any subpath.